Summary

 Why don’t financial statements reflect your business’s true worth?

 Many business owners may believe they can rely on their company’s financial statement when estimating their enterprise’s value.
 However, business owners should realize that financial statements alone cannot reflect the true value of a business.
-Your evaluator may need to make adjusting journal entries for unearned revenue, accrued expenses, officer compensation, and depreciation expenses as they make adjustments for your business appraisal.
+Your evaluator may need to make adjusting journal entries for unearned revenue, accrued expenses, officer compensation, and depreciation expense as they make adjustments for your business appraisal.

 This is because the accounting period statements do not reflect economic reality since they rely on accounting principles or tax regulations not designed with the market in mind.
 Additionally, bias may lead those who prepare financial statements for a company to exaggerate inputs that may skew interpretations of the business’s value.